Olvera Street

 The architecture of Olvera Street reflects the historical roots of the area.
 The buildings feature traditional Pueblo-style architecture, characterized by thick adobe walls, wooden beams, and clay roof tiles.
 Stepping onto Olvera Street feels like stepping back in time, as the preserved structures transport visitors to an era when Spanish and Mexican influence shaped the landscape of Los Angeles.

-See also La Brea Tar Pits And Museum
+See also Hammer Museum

 Colorful Buildings and Decorations